Megaax/api-ui-testing/README.md

 [![Megaax](https://circleci.com/gh/Megaax/api-ui-testing.svg?style=svg)](https://circleci.com/gh/Megaax/api-ui-testing)

-# My Store NightwatchJS Tests and Mock-User-Auth API Tests
+# My Store NightwatchJS Tests and Mock-User-Auth API Tests with CircleCI

 ## Description

-This project contains two main tasks:

-1. Automated testing of the My Store website using NightwatchJS.
+This project demonstrates the implementation of automated tests for the My Store website and API routes using NightwatchJS and `mock-user-auth`, with the entire process orchestrated by a CircleCI pipeline.

-2. API testing using `mock-user-auth` and `supertest`.
+## Pipeline Overview

+CircleCI pipelines are configured to run two stages, each containing jobs that execute the tests for the corresponding parts of the project.

-## Task  1: My Store NightwatchJS Tests
+### Stage  1: My Store NightwatchJS Tests

-### Subtask  1.1: Contact Us Page Tests
+- **Job**: Automated testing of the My Store website using NightwatchJS.
+- **Tasks**:

-- Identifying optional and required fields on the form.
+  - Identifying and testing required and optional fields on the Contact Us page.
-- Testing form submission with valid and invalid combinations of data.
+  - Testing form submission with valid and invalid combinations of data, including file upload.
-- A test case for file upload.

-### Subtask  1.2: Homepage Search Test

-- Search for the term "dress" on the homepage and verify the search results.
+  - Searching for "dress" on the homepage and verifying the search results.

-### Subtask  1.3: Using Nightwatch Page Objects

-- All tests are implemented using Nightwatch Page Objects to avoid hardcoded selectors.
+- **Tools**: NightwatchJS Page Objects for structured and maintainable tests.

-## Task  2: Mock-User-Auth API Tests
+### Stage  2: Mock-User-Auth API Tests

-- Testing all API routes found on the `mock-user-auth` npm page using `supertest`.
+- **Job**: API testing using `mock-user-auth` and `supertest`.
+- **Tasks**:
-- Validating hitting the routes with valid/invalid body data.
+  - Testing all API routes with valid/invalid body data.
-- Validating hitting the routes with valid/invalid authorization.
+  - Validating routes with valid/invalid authorization.

-### Test Runner

-- The project uses `jest` as the test runner.
+- **Tools**: `jest` as the test runner.

+## CircleCI Configuration

+The CircleCI pipeline is defined in a `.circleci/config.yml` file at the root of the project repository.
+The pipeline triggers automatically on changes to the repository and consists of two stages:

+- **Stage  1**: NightwatchJS tests
+- **Stage  2**: API tests

+Each stage contains jobs that run the tests, and the pipeline ensures that all tests pass before the changes are merged.

 ## Setup

-- Prerequisites (e.g., Node.js version, npm version, etc.)
+- **Prerequisites**: Node.js, npm, and a CircleCI account.
-- Steps to clone the repository
+- **Clone the Repository**: Follow the steps to clone the repository to your local machine.
-- Steps to install dependencies (`npm install`)
+- **Install Dependencies**: Run `npm install` to install the necessary dependencies.

 ## Running the Tests

-- Command to run the NightwatchJS tests
+- **NightwatchJS Tests**: Execute the NightwatchJS tests using the command provided in the CircleCI configuration.
-- Command to run the API tests
+- **API Tests**: Run the API tests using the command provided in the CircleCI configuration.

+## CircleCI Pipeline Execution

+- **Conditional Execution**: The pipeline is configured to execute jobs conditionally, ensuring that each stage runs only if the previous stage completes successfully.
+- **Caching**: The pipeline uses caching mechanisms to reduce build times by reusing dependencies and artifacts.

 ## Contribution Guidelines

-- How to submit a pull request
+- **Pull Requests**: Follow the standard GitHub pull request process.
-- Code style guidelines
-- Any other contribution rules
+- **Code Style**: Adhere to the project's coding style and guidelines.

 ## License

-- Include the license for your project.
+- **License Information**: Include the license information for the project.

 ## Contact Information

-- Provide your contact information for any questions or feedback.
+- **Project Maintainer**: Contact details for the project maintainer.